All Episodes

 And once again, welcome back from the EIB, Northern Command.

-We are located today high atop the EIB building in Midtown Manhattan, Rush Limbaugh on the cutting edge of societal evolution.
+We are located today high atop the EIB building in Midtown Manhattan, Rush Limbaugh, on the cutting edge of societal evolution.

-Our telephone number, if you'd like to be on the program today, 800 282-2882, and the email address is rush at EIBNet.com.
+Our telephone number, if you'd like to be on the program today, 800-282-2882, and the email address is rush at EIBnet.com.

-I let off the story or the program with this story today, in case you tuned in late and think we haven't discussed it.
+I let off the story or the program with this story today in case you tuned in late and think we haven't discussed it.

 A fairly big event happened today.

-He was testifying before the Senate committee, a Senate committee, and he said, our goal at the Department of Homeland Security is to completely eliminate the catch and release enforcement program and problem and return every single illegal entrant, no exceptions.
+He was testifying before the Senate committee, a Senate committee, and he said, our goal at the Department of Homeland Security is to completely eliminate the catch and release enforcement program problem and return every single illegal entrant, no exceptions.

 Excuse me.